 Listen to music (depending on what kind of mood I’m in), sing, and dance with my girls while cooking.
 When they’re not in the mood, probably check social media.

-What are your favorite cooking equipment?
+What is your favorite cooking equipment?

 My Lodge 12-inch cast-iron skillet, 6-quart Le Creuset Dutch Oven, Weber Kettle, Weber Smokey Mountain, 12-quart Stock Pot, Kitchenaid rubber spatulas, and Victorinox Chef’s knife.